Bujlood: Islamic opinion

 In the opinion of some local Islamic scholars, this celebration is "not permissible as it likens humans, who have been blessed by God, to beasts, and the skin of these animals defiles the human body.
 It also makes it impossible to pray on time, because changing in and out of the clothes takes time, and the individual in question has to wash himself in ablution after each removal of the skins, as they give off a nasty odor, especially in the summer time."
+It is seen by conservative Sunni scholarship as a pagan relic.

+In popular culture

+The Bujlood ceremony is explored in the Sufi music of the Master Musicians of Joujouka, particularly in their albums Brian Jones Presents the Pipes of Pan at Joujouka and Boujeloud.